Skipton Station Gateway

 On Broughton Road, between the railway station and the crossing at the entrance to Morrisons, is the new 2-lane cycle way the only thing on the North side of the road, or is there also a separate space for pedestrians?
 On Zone 1 Plan B and Zone 2 Plan B it looks as though there is space for pedestrians but on Zone 2 Visualisation B it looks as though there is no space for pedestrians on this side of the road, or if there is space, it will be very narrow and partially obstructed by tree planting.

-Zone 2 asked about 3 years ago
+Zone 2 asked over 3 years ago

 Good afternoon,